PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 you will use both of these hooks to adjust items in your menus.

-The Draw vector is called when the window receives an update event, which is the Toolbox\'s way of telling the window to redraw itself.
-Note however that drawing should now be done through our view mechanism, and not by setting the window\'s draw handler.
+The Draw vector is called when the window receives an update event, which is the Toolbox's way of telling the window to redraw itself.
+Note however that drawing should now be done through our view mechanism, and not by setting the window's draw handler.
 At the moment we are really only maintaining a draw handler for backward compatibility, and it will probably disappear in future.